15 Types of Bees in Georgia

 To reduce the number of stings while harvesting pollen or collecting nectar, wear protective clothing like gloves or cover up the skin on the face and arms with apparel.

-When visiting an area where there are bees, such as a farm, don’t run away – stand still and let them get used to you.
+When visiting an area with bees, such as a farm, don’t run away – stand still and let them get used to you.
 They’ll usually return to what they were doing after 10 minutes.

-If you are allergic to bee stings, carry an EpiPen at all times; it could save your life!
+If you are allergic to bee stings, always carry an EpiPen; it could save your life!

 4. Metallic Epauletted-Sweat Bee